I've used Java, C++, C#, GML, TI Basic, Lua, Python, JavaScript, HTML, and CSS

 be table elements.
 This was an interesting element of the language to use.

-"Doomspire Brickbattle" is a free asset available on Roblox Studio.
-It is essentially a finished game, and thus
+"Doomspire Brickbattle" is, or was, a free asset available on Roblox Studio.
+It is essentially a finished

 many have published the same game under different names that are all essentially copies of Doomspire